 Because underpinning keys are critical to the security of today’s highly connected systems, it is also imperative to protect keys from insider threats and other attacks.
 Keys stored in software can be replicated in memory, and become vulnerable.
 Segregating your critical cryptographic keys within a FIPS 140-2 and Common Criteria certified hardware security module (HSM) is not only considered a best practice among cybersecurity professionals, but it also facilitates regulatory compliance.

-Venafi together with nCipher expand machine identity protection at scale with the highest level of trust, integrity and control.
+Venafi together with nCipher expand machine identity management at scale with the highest level of trust, integrity and control.
 Venafi Advanced Key Protect integrates nCipher nShield HSMs to ensure organizations deploying machines across their systems are not only using strong cryptography, but that the critical signing and transactional SSL/TLS keys are protected from compromise through their entire lifecycle.

 The next time you ask your home digital assistant for the latest traffic report, hop in to your car and follow the directions from your phone, and let your wearable device monitor your stress level as you navigate down the busy highway to your destination, rest assured you won’t need to card these devices to prove their identity.
 It’s all happening in the background with trust, integrity, and control thanks to the technology that Venafi and nCipher have developed.

-To learn more about expanding machine identity protection read Bridget Hildebrand’s blog “Why You Need Trust, Integrity and Control for Machine Identities in HSMs”, and check our websites at Venafi and nCipher.
+To learn more about expanding machine identity management read Bridget Hildebrand’s blog “Why You Need Trust, Integrity and Control for Machine Identities in HSMs”, and check our websites at Venafi and nCipher.
 If you want to reach me for further discussion, don’t hesitate to contact me on Twitter @asenjoJuan.